nomadicdev-io/nomadicdev-io/README.md

 <h2>🚀 About Me</h2>

-Full-Stack Software Engineer with **8+ years of experience** specializing in high-performance server, web, and mobile applications.
+Senior Software Engineer with **8+ years of experience** specializing in high-performance server, web, and mobile applications.
 Based in **Dubai, UAE**, delivering scalable, production-ready solutions for global clients.

 **Core Expertise:** Expertise in designing and implementing microservices architecture, robust API development, scalable cloud-native solutions, and advanced performance optimization strategies, all centered on delivering seamless and exceptional user experiences.
 Key strengths include containerization (e.g., Docker, Kubernetes), RESTful and GraphQL APIs, DevOps practices (CI/CD pipelines), and metrics-driven enhancements for latency reduction, reliability, and scalability.